RyanSieglerKX/runbook-kdb-insights/README.md

     usage = microservices
     hostname = http://localhost:8080
     ```
-7. Ensure [Docker](https://www.docker.com/products/docker-desktop/) is installed and running.
+7. Ensure [Docker](https://www.docker.com/products/docker-desktop/) is installed and running with the WSL integration setting enabled.
 8. Ensure you have access to the KX Docker repo (`portal.dl.kx.com`) and generate a token.
 9. Log in to the KX Docker repository:
     ```bash